Imaret (Kavala): Architecture

-The imaret is a large structure, around 120 metres long and with an area of 4,200 square metres.
+The imaret is a large structure, that is 120 m long and with an area of 4200 m2.

-The roof of the imaret is an array of leaden domes.
+The roof of the imaret is an array of lead domes.
 Soft curves and arches are also present everywhere else in the large complex: in all the bedrooms each courtyard, a polygonal-like curval rhytmn is the dominant style.
 The enclosed gardens also display a series of contiguous domes.

-Externally, from the sea side, the imaret lies on top of the old Byzantine walls of Kavala.
-Although the building was built during the Ottoman Baroque era, where Western influence was popular in the East, it keeps unchanged the basic principles of this architecture.
+Externally, from the seaside, the imaret lies on top of the old Byzantine walls of Kavala.
+Although the building was built in the Ottoman Baroque style, where Western influence was popular in the East, it keeps unchanged the basic principles of this architecture.

-The complex included a mekteb (elementary school), two madrasas (higher level colleges) and two dershane-masjids (praying halls).
-It has 61 rooms that used to accommodate for up to 300 students, and are now used as the suits of the hotel.
+The complex included a mekteb, two madrasas and two dershane-masjids.
+It has 61 rooms that used to accommodate for up to 300 students, and are now used as the hotel suites.
 It also housed two study halls, a library, and a printing press.
 In order to meet the religious and hygiene needs of its occupants, the imaret contained a praying hall, a hamam, a cistern and fountains.

 The multiple columns are mostly made of brick and sometimes marble.
 Some capitals have floral motifs.
 The floors are either paved or made of marble slabs.
-Trees, plants and moving water, gardens in general, are a self-evident image in the courtyards of Muslim buildings.
+Trees, plants and moving water, gardens in general, are a self-evident image in the courtyards of Islamic buildings.

 For the religious needs of the community, the imaret housed a single-dome mosque, the Muhammad Ali Pasha Mosque, fittingly named after the founder of the building.
 The mosque is no longer open for worship.